-When a team members leave unwell or a a shift should really be leave – what to do?
+When staff leave unwell or a shift should be changed to leave – what to do?
 Read up on converting shifts to leave here.

 When reviewing a timesheets you may see a staff note indicating they went home unwell, or you’re aware of staff that did not work for whatever reason.
 Next to the edit and view options for each shift are the ellipses … to the far right of the screen.
 Options include zeroing out a shift, which would be usually used for casual staff, and Convert to leave for staff that have leave entitlements.

 You can choose to convert only part of a shift to leave.
 For example, if a staff member starts their shift and leaves early due to illness, you can convert the remainder of the shift to Sick/Personal Leave.
 You can add a note, convert to multiple types of leave at one time, and leave the status as pending or approved, depending upon your review process.

 Ento defaults to place leave at the start of the shift, change using the dropdown box to place the leave at the end of the shift if required.
 Enter the leave length, and as you tab or move to another field, the shift start or end time will adjust in real time.

 As the hours are adjusted in real time you will see accrued leave balances for that leave type summarised below.
 The summary box will be green if adequate proposed accrued leave is available, and red to warn when insufficient leave is available.

 Depending upon how Ento has been configured, you may be prevented from approving leave that would put your staff’s leave balance into negative.

 Splitting to multiple leave types